 One thing is certain – the 2018 World Cup brought a lot of innovation, drama, and surprises.
+There was a great interest in betting on this event, where people used promotions such as the BetYetu welcome bonus and signing up for new accounts just to be able to place more bets and get better deals.
 From technology being referees’ best ally in questionable plays for the first time to underdogs eliminating plenty of favorites, this World Cup will undoubtedly go down in history as the most exciting one yet.
 Here are the three most memorable things in our opinion.

 - Technology and sport = VAR